Internet Exchange Points (IXPs)

 Identify and recruit a local manager for each IXP, who will be responsible for implementing the action plan and achieving measurable project targets, while receiving training and support from the Internet Society (ISOC).

-This initiative will strengthen peering - the exchange of data directly between Internet service providers rather than via the Internet - in Africa.
-This will be done by developing IXPs and interconnection across the region to make the Internet cheaper, faster, and more resilient for African users.
+This initiative will strengthen peering - the exchange of data directly between local Internet service providers rather than via expensive international links - in Africa.
+This will be achieved by developing IXPs and interconnection across the region to make the Internet cheaper, faster, and more resilient for African users.

 IXPs enable and encourage local traffic and are essential for any country aspiring to engage fully in the global Internet economy.
 Research shows that IXPs improve the end-user experience, lower the cost of access, and stimulate the development of local Internet ecosystems and cross-border interconnection.
 By improving local Internet services and reducing their costs, well-managed IXPs open new worlds of possibility with modest investment.